 When Fibre Causes Problems

-For some people, particularly those with IBS or SIBO, certain fibres can worsen symptoms.
+For some people, particularly those with IBS or SIBO, certain fibres can worsen symptoms such as bloating.
 This doesn't mean you should avoid fibre entirely, but rather:

 The Bottom Line